gyoisamurai/GyoiThon/README.md

 | If you want to extract product version, you write two regex groups (**the second regex is used for version extraction**). |

 #### `signature_default_content.txt`
-This is string matching patterns for identification of product that uses <a name='explore_contents_mode'>Exploration of default contents mode</a>.
+This is string matching patterns for identification of product in <a name='explore_contents_mode'>Exploration of default contents mode</a>.
 If you want to add new string matching pattern, you have to write it such following format.

 ```